Archarithms/bigio-node/README.md

 This version of BigIO runs in NodeJS, and is fully interoperable with the Java version.

-Note: For interoperability with the Java version of BigIO, bigio-node 0.1.4 requires Java BigIO version 1.1.2.
+Note: For interoperability with the Java version of BigIO, bigio-node versions 0.1.4 and above requires at least Java BigIO version 1.1.2.

 ## Installation
 Add bigio to your package.json.